 Red strobe failure testing can be performed in the night mode operation.
-Check for status of strobe beacon.
-Turn "off" switch SW2 on controller panel and status should change after a eight (8) second delay.
+Check for status of strobe beacons.
+Turn "on" switch SW2 on controller panel and status should change after an eight (8) second delay.
 This testing will cause the unit to go into the back-up white strobe operation.
-To clear this situation, turn on switch SW2 and reset the breaker.
+To clear this situation, turn off SW2 and reset the breaker.